 We have two whole outlets in the basement, and they’re both on the wrong side for this project.
 Also, it’s dark AF down there, so I knew that I’d need to light the hell out of this and make those outlets work the best way I could: long ass extension cords.
-I actually had lighting gear that Steve got me for my birthday years ago back when I first wanted to get into creating videos (~4 years ago maybe?) so I set them back up as permanent structures in the basement.
+I actually had lighting gear that Steve got me for my birthday years ago, back when I first wanted to get into creating videos (~4 years ago maybe?) so I set them back up as permanent structures in the basement.
 Side note: you know how I went on and on about how warm lights are where it’s at?
-For this, I ended up using cool toned lights…mostly because that’s what came with the lighting kit, but even after switching them out, I saw that the cool lights gave me a better neutral tone.
-So…addendum to that last post I guess.
+For this, I ended up using cool-toned lights…mostly because that is what came with the lighting kit, but even after switching them out, I saw that the cool lights gave me a better neutral tone.
+So…addendum to that last post, I guess.

-Actually lastly, the rug I used is meant for outdoors which I used to have at craft shows and was just sitting around, so figured I’d use that.
-The chair is an IKEA [name] that I got at Habitat for Humanity’s ReStore.
+Lastly, the rug I used is meant for outdoors I used to have it at craft shows and was just sitting around, so figured I’d use that.
+The chair is an IKEA that I got at Habitat for Humanity’s ReStore.
 My goal is to find an antique Victorian velvet settee at a thrift store, but this is a good temporary fix.